kangze001/KATF/README.md

 ## Experiments

-For offline testing or real-time deployment using our self-built Bot Traffic Dataset, please use the **MSTF (Multi-Scale Traffic Aggregation Matrix)** features for training and inference.
+For offline testing or real-time deployment using our self-built Bot Traffic Dataset, please use the **MSTF (Multi-Scale Traffic Temporal Fingerprinting)** features for training and inference.
 This is necessary to validate the real-time testing capabilities of our KATF model.

 However, for public datasets such as **CW, OW, WTF-PAD, Front, Walkie-Talkie, and TrafficSliver**, you **must not** use the MSTF features, as they will not be suitable.
 For these public datasets, only the **raw time-series features** should be used.